Choosing Your Mortgage Lender In 7 Steps

 The Bottom Line

-To recap, when choosing a mortgage lender, start by assessing your financial situation, including your credit score and income.
+When choosing a mortgage lender, assess your financial situation, including your credit score and income.
 Research various lenders, considering factors like reputation, customer reviews and types of mortgages offered.
 Compare interest rates, fees and closing costs to find the most competitive option.
-Additionally, evaluate customer service, inquire about preapproval processes and carefully review and understand the terms of the loan contract before deciding.
+Additionally, evaluate customer service, inquire about preapproval processes and carefully review and understand the loan contract terms before deciding.